-1. Set productivity standards
+2. Set clear remote work productivity standards

+It’s important to set clear expectations when discussing productivity standards with your remote team.
 Some productivity standards will vary with the job; others may be standard across the company.

 Individual standards must be analyzed and documented, however informally.
-For example, you and your team may decide that any developer assigned a project must deliver code ready to be tested in five working days, and if a deadline won’t be met there must be 48 hours’ notice.
+For example, you and your teleworking team may decide that any developer assigned a project must deliver code ready to be tested in five working days, and if a deadline won’t be met there must be 48 hours’ notice.

 Meanwhile, a call center employee may need to resolve 10 client calls an hour while ensuring there are no crying babies in the background.
 A recruiter may need to conduct 20 phone interviews and fill five positions a month.